Project-MONAI/tutorials/generative/3d_ldm/README.md

 [**Latent Diffusion:** Rombach, Robin, et al. "High-resolution image synthesis with latent diffusion models."
 CVPR 2022.](https://openaccess.thecvf.com/content/CVPR2022/papers/Rombach_High-Resolution_Image_Synthesis_With_Latent_Diffusion_Models_CVPR_2022_paper.pdf)

-This is a demonstration network meant to just show the training process for this sort of network with MONAI.
-To achieve better performance, users need to have GPU with memory larger than 32G to enable larger networks and attention layers.
+This network is designed as a demonstration to showcase the training process for this type of network using MONAI.
+To achieve optimal performance, it is recommended that users have a GPU with memory larger than 32G to accommodate larger networks and attention layers.

 ### 1. Data